Software-Improvement-Group/sigridci/docs/README.md

 This documentation acts as a user guide for Sigrid.
 This covers:

 - **Context and background:** This page dedicates some words to our vision developing and offering Sigrid.
 A high-level overview of its goals and functionality.
-- [Roles and usage](getting-started/roles-and-usage.md) The main roles/typical users that Sigrid supports.
-These range from management/architects to developers.
-They typically have different needs for views/detail (roughly from portfolio/trend to code detail view).
+- [Roles and usage](getting-started/roles.md): The main roles/typical users that Sigrid supports.
+These range from management and (enterprise) architects to product owners and developers.
+Different roles typically have different needs for views/detail, roughly from portfolio/trend to code detail view.
 - **Analysis scenarios:** We discuss typical analysis needs or use cases and the steps can you take to get there.

 ## Sigrid, why you need it